samg/stealth-stars/script.md

 Go to
 https://rpm.newrelic.com/accounts/319532/applications/2107448?tw[end]=1366909996&tw[start]=1366908196

-Now we're still seeing the same spikes in throughput, but our response time stays low during them.
+Note that we're still seeing the same spikes in throughput, but our response time stays flat throughout them.

 You can also see the difference on the capacity analysis page:

 Go to
 https://rpm.newrelic.com/accounts/319532/applications/2107448/optimize/capacity_analysis?tw[end]=1366909996&tw[start]=1366908196

-...
-We're no longer bumping up against our worker capacity ceiling during traffic spikes, we're only getting to about x% utilization.
+... we're no longer bumping up against our worker capacity ceiling during traffic spikes, we're only getting to about x% utilization.

 ### Wrap-up

 Tackling these performance problems at Stealth Stars has definitely helped us keep the organization on track.
-We don't have to deal with a lot of frustrated spys complaining about how slow the app is, we've been able to keep up with as our user base and data grows.
+We don't have to deal with a lot of frustrated spies complaining about how slow the app is, we've been able to keep up with as our user base and data grows.

 One thing we've noticed is that there is a lot of similarity between performance problems we've hit in this app and other apps.
 Over time we've both gotten better at recognizing common performance patterns as they pop up in slightly different forms.
 Practicing solving performance problems is a great way to hone your skill at recognizing them, so you can solve them quickly when you really need to.